Beekeeping is immensely rewarding. At times, considerably frustrating. But in the end it is an amazing learning experience.

 That is where your local bee club comes in.
 Here on this web site, we have a list of where all the local bee club chapters are.
 Find their meetings and attend.
 At these meetings you will find out the techniques you need to ensure success.
 You will meet people who no matter what problems you are having, no matter how bad you think it looks, they already lived through it.

-Let me take a short side trip here.
-There is one thing I have to explain about beekeepers.
+There is this thing about beekeepers.
 They say that if you put ten of them in a room and ask them a question, you will walk away with eleven answers.
-This is what bee club is about though.
-People share the stories of their success.
+This is what bee club is all about – people share the stories of their success.
 They provide answers and as time goes on, you listen to all those answers.
 Combine it all together in what seems like a good idea to you for your own hives.

 Even more important than hearing about what worked, you will hear about what didn’t.
 That is what makes local bee clubs better than the internet.
 Its an amazing phenomena that on the net, people are very willing to crow about their new great technique.
 They are a little less likely to take the time to type out the stories of their failures.
 At bee clubs it seems like those barriers are down and people are willing to share the stories of what not to do.
 To share chuckles over the total disasters, the time you accidentally dumped a pound of bees down the sleeve of your glove.
 It is those times that let you know what you are in for and there is a way through.